What Is Advance Tax And How Is It Calculated

 For taxpayers, paying advance tax offers significant benefits.
 Spreading the tax liability into smaller, periodic instalments reduces the financial strain of making a large lump-sum payment at the end of the financial year.
 Additionally, it minimises the risk of incurring interest penalties under Sections 234B and 234C of the Income Tax Act, which are charged for delayed or insufficient tax payments.

-Advance tax also encourages better financial planning, helping taxpayers stay organized and avoid surprises when it comes to their tax obligations.
+Advance tax also encourages better financial planning, helping taxpayers stay organised and avoid surprises when it comes to their tax obligations.

 The advance tax payment schedule for the financial year 2024-25 is as follows: